-- Crimp edge as desired, or try one of these techniques: 20 Creative Crimps in 120 Seconds.
+- Crimp edge as desired.
 See also Pumpkin Pie with Hazelnut Crust.

 - Dock the bottom of the dough all over with the tines of a fork; this will help prevent the dough from puffing up from the steam during baking.

 - Chill for at least 30 minutes and up to a day.

 - When fitting the bottom dough into the pie plate, leave an overhang.
 Dock and chill for at least 30 minutes before filling.

 - Roll out top dough as above into a round and trim edge to make even.